sankalpjonn/timeloop/README.md

-# Looper
+# Timeloop
-Looper is a service that can be used to run periodic tasks after a certain interval.
+Timeloop is a service that can be used to run periodic tasks after a certain interval.

 Each job runs on a separate thread and when the service is shut down, it waits till all tasks currently being executed are completed.